 Old Mission San Miguel Arcangel

 St. Clare and St. Francis were both born in Assisi, a small town in Umbria, Italy.
 St. Francis was responsible for creating the Order of Franciscans, the world's largest religious order.
-St. Clare was born into a wealthy family, but chose to live a life of poverty, and with the guidance of her friend, St. Francis, she established the Poor Clares, a second order of St. Francis for women.
-Clare can be translated into 'clear' and 'luminous,' which fit the 2010 Sauvignon Blanc perfectly.
+St. Clare was born into a wealthy family, but chose to live a life of poverty, and with the guidance of her friend, St. Francis, she established the Poor Clares, a second order of St. Francis specifically for women.